ChrisCanelea/IGDB_Game_Jam/GlobalsClassesStates.md

 - Rectangle hitbox
 - Vector2 position
 - float rotation
-- Vector2 direction (where it is moving) (moveSpeed substitute)
+- Vector2 destination (where it is moving, current player location with some error)
-- float value (in case we want projectiles to also increase border slightly)
+- float value (in case we want projectiles to also increase border slightly) **DEPRECIATED**

 Function descriptions:
 - moveProjectile() called once per frame to move projectile based on direction